 Propagating your spineless yucca can be done through stem cuttings or offsets.
 Though the stalk or stem is thick, don’t let that scare you away from propagation.

-- Using a sharp, clean saw, cut the offset from the stalk.
-If you are cutting the whole stalk, cut at least four inches below the foliage.
+- Using a sharp, clean saw, cut the offset growing from the stalk.
+If you are cutting the entire stalk, cut at least four inches below the foliage.

-- Set the cutting aside and let it dry for a couple of days.
+- Set the cutting aside and let it dry for a few days.

 - Once dry, place the cut stem into well-draining soil.
-Make sure to plant any larger cuttings firmly to keep them from falling over.
+Make sure to firmly press down on larger cuttings to secure them in the container

-- Keep these new yucca cuttings in indirect light as their roots become established.
+- Locate the yucca cuttings in indirect light as their roots become established.
 It is best to keep the soil moist during this time.